miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week4/Week04.md

 | Router | eth0 | 10.10.1.1 | 255.255.255.0 | – |
 | Router | eth1 | 10.10.2.1 | 255.255.255.0 | – |

-## Configuration Evidence
+## Evidence of Configuration

-### Router Configuration
+### Router Configuration Setting Screenshot:

 ![Task 1 Router Configuration](router.png)
 ![ Router Configuration](week6router.png)

-### Host1 Configuration
+### Configuration of Host 1:
 ![Task 1 Host1 Configuration](ping.png)

-### Host2 Configuration
+### Configuration of Host 2:
 ![Task 1 Host2 Configuration](host2.png)

-### Host3 Configuration
+### Configuration of Host 3:
 ![Task 1 Host3 Configuration](hhost3.png)

 ## Forwarding
 - Forwarding was disabled on hosts.
-- Forwarding was enabled on the router so it could route packets between the two subnets.
+- Router was turned on forwarding to allow the router to forward packets between the two subnets.

 ## Routing Table Evidence

-### Router Routing Table
+### Router Routing Table Screenshots:
 ![Task 1 Router ip route show](pingh1-router.png)

-## Connectivity Test
+## Ping Test Connectivity:
 A successful ping from Host1 to hosts and router addresses shows that routing worked correctly across subnets.

-### Host1 Ping Results
+### Results of Host 1 in Console:
 ![Task 1 Host1 Ping](pingh1-router.png)

 ## Summary
 Task 1 was completed by:
-1. Building a two-subnet topology
+1. Building a two ubnet topology
-2. Assigning static IP addresses
+2. Static IP addresses
-3. Enabling forwarding on the router
+3. Forwarding on the router enabled.
 4. Viewing routing tables
-5. Confirming communication between subnets with ping
+5. Ping subnet confirmation Checking the subnet to subnet communication.

 ---

-# Task 2 – Dynamic Routing with OSPF
+# Task-2 – Dynamic Routing with OSPF

 ## Objective
-This task demonstrates how OSPF dynamically shares routes between FRR routers and how the path changes automatically after a link failure.
+This task-2 exercise shows the dynamism of OSPF in sharing routes between FRR routers and the dynamic nature of the path which changes automatically in case of a link failure.

 ## OSPF Topology
 The topology contains:
-- Host1 on network `10.10.1.0/24`
+- Host 1 on network `10.10.1.0/24`
-- Host2 on network `10.10.6.0/24`
+- Host 2 on network `10.10.6.0/24`
 - FRR1, FRR2, FRR3, and FRR4
-- Two possible paths between the hosts
+- There are two possible paths between the hosts
-- NETem nodes used to simulate path failure
+- NETem nodes used to simulate path failure in the task 2.

 ![Create project](2.png)

 ![Task 2 Topology](TopologyOSPF.png)

-## OSPF Verification
+## OSPF Verification:

-### OSPF Neighbor Output
+### OSPF Neighbor Output Screenshot:
 This confirms that FRR1 formed OSPF adjacencies with neighboring routers.

 ![Task 2 OSPF Neighbor](frr1showipospf.png)

-### IP Route Table
+### IP Route Table Output:
 This shows the routes installed in the router forwarding table.

 ![Task 2 IP Route](ipospfroute.png)

 ### Ho

-## Traceroute Before Link Failure
+## Traceroute Before Link Failure Output:
 Before disconnecting the path, traceroute from Host1 to Host2 followed the current preferred route.
 ![Task 2 Traceroute Before](Neterm2stop.png)
 ![Task 2 Traceroute Before](h1-traceroute-before.png)

-## Traceroute After Link Failure
+## Traceroute After Link Failure Output:
 After stopping the relevant NETem node, the route changed and traffic used the alternate path.

 ![Task 2 Traceroute After](after-result-stopping.png)